In short

 The cylinder is part of a system

-A cylinder failure often comes together with a fault in the pump, control valve block, or valves — tipper hydraulic systems are frequently Hyva equipment.
+A cylinder failure often comes together with a fault in the pump, control valve block, or valves — tipper hydraulic systems are frequently Hyva or Meiller equipment.
 We diagnose the whole system, not just the cylinder, so the repair lasts.
-Full scope: tipper and half-pipe trailer service.
+For vehicles already at our facility for cylinder work, it makes sense to combine with TDT pressure vessel inspection if the certificate is due — one visit, one downtime.